rusiaaman/personal_website/content/post/bug.md

     random_function (mycodebase/mycode.py:83)
     ...
 ```
-Curiously, the code would get stuck at random places in our code and there was no call to __del__ of zmq/sugar/context.py in mycode.py.
-This happens because garbage collection (GC) is the one calling __del__ method, and GC can happen at any step of the code.
+Curiously, the code would get stuck at random places in our code and there was no call to `__del__` of zmq/sugar/context.py in mycode.py.
+This happens because garbage collection (GC) is the one calling `__del__` method, and GC can happen at any step of the code.

 the `term` method of `zmq` Context class would go on to call `term` method in the libzmq library.
-So the stack trace proceeds further into the C part of the code which `py-spy` doesn't trace.
+So the stack trace proceeds further into the C part of the code which `py-spy` doesn't show.

 `zmq` is a messaging library for communicating over transports like TCP, and it was being used by bert-client library to retrieve BERT embeddings in our code.